Topographical map of the City and Liberties of Toronto, James Cane, 1842 (Series 726, Item 2, City of Toronto Archives)

 How did the Bay Cloverhill neighbourhood get its name?
 The area is steeped in history.
 Clover Hill was the name of a home built during the early days of the founding of Toronto.
 The first indigenous people to live in the Toronto area were the Wendat, Haudenosaunee and Anishinaabe.
 Eventually the Mississauga of the Credit First Nation inhabited the lands.
+The sacred Sandhill Burial site was located either around St. Joseph Street/Irwin Street or closer to Bloor Street.

 Origins of the neighbourhood date back to 1797 when Park Lot 10 of 100 acres each, bounded by the 1st Concession/Lot Street (now Queen Street) to 2nd Concession (now Danforth/Bloor), from Bay Street to Queen’s Park Crescent, that was granted to James Macaulay.
 The adjacent Park Lot 9 had similar borders, except the east/west borders were Yonge Street to Bay Street, and was granted to the Honourable Chief Justice John Elmsley.